chums2020/Bayesian/README.md

   2. Construct credible intervals
   3. Monte Carlo Markov Chain (MCMC)

       a.
-Write a function to perform random walk Metropolis-Hastings sampling from a density which is proportional to gamma density times Jeffreys prior
+Write a function to perform random walk Metropolis-Hastings sampling (Gibbs sampling in particular) from a density which is proportional to gamma density times Jeffreys prior

       b.
 Diagnostic checks